MooersLab/MooersLab/README.md

 Go to the [repositories tab](https://github.com/MooersLab?tab=repositories) to see the full list of repositories.

 In the spring of 2023, I started a [MooersLab](https://codeberg.org/MooersLab) site on Codeberg.
-Codeberg run by a foundation and has 13 years of funding.
+Codeberg is run by a foundation and has 13 years of funding.
 Most of my new repositories will be found on Codeberg.

 If you like a repository, please click on the star in the upper right.